 Finance Training Courses over the ages – The evolution of a financial e-learning solution

 You have all seen the new design changes at FinanceTrainingCourse.com.
 The most recent round took 4 weeks to implement once we decided to go with the combined new look.
-While we retained bulk of the design from our landing page, the inside page are now a completely different story.
+While we retained bulk of the design from our landing page, the inside page is now a completely different story.
 Both in terms of speed, presentation and responsiveness.
-The new site is readable fast on smartphones and tablet and ties in with our goal of pushing financial training on smart phone and tablets.
+The new site is readable fast on smartphones and tablet and ties in with our goal of pushing financial training on smartphone and tablets.

 The previous set of changes were based on more than 12 month of usability feedback from our users as well as Google Analytics and took over seven months to implement.
 I thought it would be useful and instructive to see how the evolution occurred over time and what really drove our thought process for each of the iterations.